2002 Los Angeles International Airport shooting

-On July 4, 2002, a lone gunman opened fire at the ticket counter of El Al, Israel's national airline, at Los Angeles International Airport in Los Angeles, California, United States.
-In the terrorist attack, two people were killed, and four others were injured before an El Al security guard fatally shot the gunman.
+On July 4, 2002, a mass shooting occurred at Los Angeles International Airport in Los Angeles, California, United States.
+In the attack 41-year-old Hesham Mohamed Hadayet killed two people and wounded four at the ticket counter of El Al, Israel's national airline, before being fatally shot by an El Al security guard.

 Attack

-On July 4, 2002, at around 11:30 a.m., a lone gunman approached the El Al ticket counter inside the Tom Bradley International Terminal at the Los Angeles International Airport, pulled out two Glock pistols and started shooting at the 90 passengers standing in the line.
-Initially, the assailant killed 25-year-old Customer Service Agent Victoria Hen, standing behind the counter, with a gunshot to the chest.
-Later, the assailant opened fire at the passengers as they huddled nearby and killed 46-year-old bystander Yaakov Aminov.
+On July 4, 2002, at around 11:30 a.m., Hadayet approached the El Al ticket counter inside the Tom Bradley International Terminal at the Los Angeles International Airport, pulled out two Glock pistols and started shooting at the 90 passengers standing in the line.
+Initially, Hadayet killed 25-year-old Customer Service Agent Victoria Hen, standing behind the counter, with a gunshot to the chest.
+Hadayet opened fire at the passengers as they huddled nearby and killed 46-year-old bystander Yaakov Aminov with a shot to the abdomen.
 In addition, he injured four other bystanders.

-The terrorist used a .45-caliber handgun in the shooting.
-In addition, he had a 9 mm handgun, a 6-inch knife and extra magazines with ammunition for both guns.
+The gunman used a .45 caliber handgun in the shooting.
+In addition, he had a 9mm handgun, a 6-inch knife and extra magazines with ammunition for both guns.

 After the gunman fired ten bullets at the crowd, one of El Al's security guards, who was unarmed, managed to knock him down.
 Meanwhile, El Al's security officer, Chaim Sapir, ran to the scene but was stabbed by the assailant with a knife.
 Despite this, Sapir managed to draw his pistol and shoot the gunman in the chest, killing him.